wacuuu/workload-collocation-agent/README.rst

         callback_component: !ClassImplementingCallback
         storage: !SomeStorage

-After starting WCA with the above mentioned configuration, an instance of the class ``SomeRunner`` will be created.
+After starting WCA with the above configuration, an instance of the class ``SomeRunner`` will be created.
 The instance's properties will be set to:

 - ``node`` - to an instance of ``SomeNode``
 - ``callback_component`` - to an instance of ``ClassImplementingCallback``